 Table of Contents

-How Often Should a Boat Impeller Be Replaced?
+How Often Should Replace the Boat Impeller?

 Experts suggest that a boat impeller should be replaced after 300 hours of use or every three years, whichever comes first.